NivardoX/tsoro_yematatu/README.md

 > pip3 install -r requirements.txt

 ## How to run
-Make sure to have permission to use port `8123`.
+Make sure to have permission to use port `8123` and `8124`.

 Then run
 > python3 main.py

-This implementation works on a peer to peer connection.
 You'll need to execute two instances of the program.

 ## Architecture

 The project heavily uses an Observer design pattern that is stored in `client/state.py`.
 It guides all changes on the local board.
 It also guides synchronization.
-Every local event may be published to the socket, and every received event on the socket is passed to the Observer Event Bus.
+Every local event may be published to the GRPC handler, and every received event on the GRPC Server is passed to the Observer Event Bus.

 ### Handshakes
 Two handshakes are defined